-Perform dramas that communicate ideas based on important personal events or fictional stories.
+Perform dramas that communicate ideas based on important personal events, fictional stories and events and issues in their community.
+This is evident when a student:

-- Uses pantomime, tableau and improvisation to retell a Maldivian folk story (e.g., andhiri andhiri gulhi) and an important personal event. - b.
-Retells and act out songs, stories, or fictional stories. - c.
-Makes a drama to portray relationships and values (e.g., respecting others, peace and tolerance) - d.
-Uses props, objects, puppets and/or images to create and tell stories.
+- a.
+Identifies and uses pantomime, tableau and improvisation to retell a part of Maldivian history (e.g., November 3 event) and important personal events. - b.
+Retells and act out songs, stories, or fictional stories from different cultures. - c.
+Identifies and uses pantomime, tableau and improvisation to portray environmental or issues in the community (e.g., saving trees, caring for animal, bullying) and based on moral values (e.g., empathy, respecting others). - d.
+Uses props, objects, and/or images and background music to enhance the drama.